livetracking/docu/docs/index.md

 It aims to answer queries in real-time.
 Each user comes with his own InfluxDB database for live tracking.
 Only you as an owner can write to the database.
-You can give other users read rights to your live tracking database.
 Currently you can save 8 hours of data.

 Your profile is always public, your friends can view your data at the following URL: